peanutcocktail/selfchat/README.md

 2. Launch the app (Pinokio will serve `index.html`).
 3. Select a model from the dropdown and let the chat flow.
 Switching models resets the conversation with the new model instantly.

 The interface mimics a modern phone SMS app, complete with a live status indicator and an iPhone-inspired tri-tone chime (tap/click once to unlock audio).
-The chat alternates between Alex and Blair with slight delays to keep timing natural.
+Alex and Blair keep their replies to short, readable bursts so you can follow along in real time.

 ## API Cheatsheet
 Use these endpoints on your local Ollama instance (`http://localhost:11434`).